eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 http://localhost:8080/api/<1|2>/things?extraFields=attributes
 ```

-The result is that the sent out SSE messages are merged from the actually changed data + the extra fields.
+The result is that the server-sent events are merged with the actually changed data + the extra fields.

 This can be used in combination with the below mentioned [RQL filter](#filtering-by-rql-expression), e.g.:
 ```